Gattocrucco/lsqfitgp/docs/hyper.rst

 number: if we put ``'scale'`` in the hyperprior, the fitting routine would explore negative values too, and we would get a loud error from :class:`Kernel`.

-Finally, we give everything to the function :func:`empbayes_fit`: the hyperprior, the gp-creating function, and a dictionary of data like we would pass to :meth:`~GP.predfromdata`.
-The returned dictionary is the fit result for the hyperparameters.
+Finally, we give everything to the class :class:`empbayes_fit`: the hyperprior, the gp-creating function, and a dictionary of data like we would pass to :meth:`~GP.predfromdata`.
+The attribute `p` is a dictionary containing the fit result for the hyperparameters.

 Now that we have found the optimal scale, we can use it to create a gp object and take some samples.
 However, since the hyperparameter has an uncertainty,